blacktscoder/ecommerce-store/README.md

 ## Backend Development

 ### Key Functions:

 1. **getProducts**: Fetches a list of products from DynamoDB.
 2. **getProduct**: Fetches a single product’s details from DynamoDB.
 3. **addToCart**: Adds a product to the user's shopping cart.
 4. **checkout**: Processes the checkout request, typically integrates with a payment service.
+5. **createProduct**: Allows the admin to add a new product to the store.
+6. **updateProduct**: Allows the admin to update the details of an existing product.
+7. **deleteProduct**: Allows the admin to delete a product from the store.

 #### Lambda Functions:
 All backend logic is implemented in **AWS Lambda** functions, which are triggered via **API Gateway**.